Userpilot/userpilot-installation/README.md

-# ⚠️ DISCLAIMER
-This repo contains example code on how to integrate Userpilot using popular frameworks, and is not intended for production use.
-We recommend that you always seek latest stable versions of frameworks when they are available.

 # Demo

 This is a simple guide of getting started.
 This reposotry includes examples of how to setup and use `Userpilot` scripts on different web applications (SPA, and SSR).